HONG KONG TRAVEL GUIDE

-When looking at where to stay in Hong Kong, there is a chain of affordable hotels such as the Butterfly hotels, Holiday Inn, Best Western and Ibis.
+When looking at where to stay in Hong Kong, there is a chain of affordable hotels such as the Butterfly Hotels, Holiday Inn, Best Western and Ibis.
 These have several locations across the city, so you can choose the perfect neighbourhood for you.

 The Ibis Hong Kong Central & Sheung Wan is a great location, a short walk from a metro station as well as a 5-minute walk from the Ferry Terminal.
 Rooms start at $880 a night but deals and discounts can be found directly on their website.

 For world-class treatment, head to Hotel ICON, just a 5-minute walk from Hung Hom MTR station, this hotel has lots to offer with rooms starting at HK$2000.

 For some slightly cheaper luxury, head to the Gloucester Hotel in causeway bay; which offers stunning views of the harbour and just a 5-minute walk to Causeway Bay MTR station, rooms cost HK$1195.

 Save money in Hong Kong